Strings from Almost Nothing

 In this paper, we argue for the uniqueness of string theory from the fewest assumptions possible.
 All amplitude properties---the spectrum of masses and spins, high-energy behavior, and even its explicit mathematical form---are outputs of this bootstrap construction.

 At the heart of our analysis is a remarkable fact about {\it all tree-level, crossing-symmetric, Lorentz invariant, unitary amplitudes}.
-Without loss of generality, the spectrum of masses squared and spins is defined by unknown functions $\mu(n)$ and $J(n)$ indexed by integer level $n$, while the leading Regge behavior is defined by an unknown trajectory $\alpha(t)$ \footnote{We work in mostly-plus metric signature throughout, where the Mandelstam invariants are $s = -(p_1+p_2)^2$, $t = -(p_2+p_3)^2$, and $u = -(p_1+p_3)^2$ for cyclically labeled incoming momenta.}.
-We will prove that the residue at large $n$ vanishes when $\alpha(t)$ crosses certain negative integers.
+Without loss of generality, the spectrum of masses squared and spins is defined by unknown functions $\mu(n)$ and $J(n)$ indexed by an integer level $n\geq 0$.
+In the Regge limit, which corresponds to asymptotically large center-of-mass energy at fixed momentum transfer~\footnote{We work in mostly-plus metric signature throughout, where the Mandelstam invariants are $s = -(p_1+p_2)^2$, $t = -(p_2+p_3)^2$, and $u = -(p_1+p_3)^2$ for cyclically labeled incoming momenta.}, the amplitude scales as $(-s)^{\alpha(t)}$, where $\alpha(t)$ is the Regge trajectory.
+Here we will prove that the residue of the amplitude on any pole at large $s=\mu(n)$ must vanish when $\alpha(t)$ crosses certain negative integers.
 These ``Regge zeros'' are mandated by consistency and apply to planar and nonplanar amplitudes at four-point and beyond for any $\mu(n)$, $J(n)$, and $\alpha(t)$.
 To single out string theory we further assume:

-\begin{itemize}[ labelindent=0pt, leftmargin=0.2cm, rightmargin=0.2cm, labelsep=0.5em, align=left ] \item[] {\it i}) {\it Ultrasoftness.}\labeltext{{\it i})}{i} The Regge trajectory $\alpha(t)$ is bijective for $t\,{<}\,0$ \footnote{Note that the $t\,{>}\,0$ behavior is unspecified, so a finite or infinite tower of spins is a priori allowed.} such that the amplitude falls off arbitrarily at infinite momentum transfer, so $\alpha(t) \,{\rightarrow}\,{-}\infty$ for $t\,{\rightarrow}\, {-}\infty$ \footnote{Strictly speaking, we impose this property on the real component of $\alpha(t)$, which controls the magnitude of the amplitude in the Regge limit, along the real $t$ axis. }.
+\begin{itemize}[ labelindent=0pt, leftmargin=0.2cm, rightmargin=0.2cm, labelsep=0.5em, align=left ] \item[] {\it i}) {\it Ultrasoftness.}\labeltext{{\it i})}{i} The Regge trajectory $\alpha(t)$ is bijective for $t\,{<}\,0$ \footnote{Note that the $t\,{>}\,0$ behavior is unspecified, so a finite or infinite tower of spins is a priori allowed.} in such a way that the amplitude falls off faster than any power of the center-of-mass energy at fixed momentum transfer, so $\alpha(t) \,{\rightarrow}\,{-}\infty$ for $t\,{\rightarrow}\, {-}\infty$~\footnote{Strictly speaking, we impose this property on the real component of $\alpha(t)$, which controls the magnitude of the amplitude in the Regge limit, along the real $t$ axis. }.
 As depicted in \Fig{fig:alpha_plot}, ultrasoftness is exhibited by string theory~\cite{Veneziano} but not its $q$-deformations~\cite{Coon:1969yw}, which diverge at finite $t$, nor quantum field theory, whose softness is bounded~\cite{Martin,Buoninfante:2023dyd}.
 Ultrasoftness is equivalent to superpolynomial boundedness \cite{Zhiboedov} together with bijectivity.